aart-vs/starter-academic-site/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Artificial Intelligence
+  - course: PhD in communication science
     institution: Stanford University
     year: 2012
   - course: MEng in Artificial Intelligence